-Due to the anatomical differences, this exercise may look different from person to person.
+Due to the variability in anatomical differences, mobility restrictions, and muscle flexibility, this exercise may look different from person to person.
 For that reason, you may use this resource as a general guide and show your form to your favourite physiotherapist to receive feedback on your technique!

 How to do the exercise

 - Position yourself on all fours.
 Ensure that your back and neck are aligned in a straight line.
 Contract your abdominals, pelvic floor and glute muscles to ensure there is no torsion

 - Level 1: While maintaining your back aligned, lift one hand off the ground by 1 inch

 - Level 2: Lift one arm off the ground so it aligns with your back

 - Level 3: While maintaining your back aligned, lift one knee 1 inch off the ground